onify/scripts/translation_migration/README.md

 * Transforms pug templates from `../../project/templates/dashboard` and `../../project/templates/form` folders.
 * Transforms json templates from `../../project/public/app/config` folder.

+## Important

-> NOTE: A custom.json for EN (English) is required.
+* A custom.json for EN (English) is required.

-> NOTE: The custom.json files needs to be UTF8 encoded.
+* The custom.json files needs to be UTF8 encoded.
 UTF8 BOM is not supported.